-January 14th, 2024 - GSA Application Due
+- January 12, 2025 GSA Application Due

-All applicant materials must be submitted via Acceptd by 11:59 p.m.
-EST/10:59 p.m.
-CST.
-We encourage you to submit early and not to wait until the last minute, as the application portal runs slowly when many people try to upload at once.
+All applicant materials must be submitted via Acceptd by 11:59 pm ET/ 10:59 pm CT.

-February 16th, 2024 - GSA Finalists Announced
+We encourage you to submit early and not to wait until the last minute, as the application - February 14, 2025 GSA Finalists Announced

 All applicants will be notified of whether they have advanced to the final round of adjudication.
-Those who've advanced to the final round will also be given instructions on how to complete "Application Part 3" via Acceptd.
+Those who've advanced to the final round will also be given instructions on how to complete "Application Part 3" via Accepta.

-March 15th & 16th, 2024 - Final Round Auditions/Reviews
+March 21 & 22, 2025 - Final Round Auditions/Reviews

 All Finalists will attend an audition/review.
 Some artforms will hold their auditions & reviews in-person at the University of Kentucky, while others will be held virtually.
-Friday and Saturday auditions/reviews run from 9 a.m. to 6 p.m.
-EST.
+Friday and Saturday auditions/reviews run from 9:00 am to 6:00 pm ET.

-Friday, April 12th, 2024 - Announcement of GSA 2024 Accepted Students and Alternates
+April 11, 2025 - Announcement of GSA 2025 Accepted Students and Alternates